 Non-Public Data Releases

-CIVHC provides non-public data sets and reports to organizations and researchers seeking to advance the Triple Aim.
+CIVHC provides non-public data sets and reports to organizations and researchers seeking to lower costs and improve the quality of health care.
 Every release of data must benefit Colorado, as mandated by CO APCD regulations, as well as adhere to federal privacy and anti-trust laws.
 Learn about projects powered by CO APCD data on the Change Agent Index.

 There are several ways non-public CO APCD data is provided, depending on the question the requestor is hoping to answer and their experience using claims data.
 For Change Agents who do not have time or the expertise to analyze data on their own, CIVHC can provide a Custom or Standard report in a business intelligence or data visualization tool like Tableau or Excel.
 When partners have a strong analytic background and are interested in performing their own analyses using tools of their choosing, CIVHC provides them with a Custom or Standard Data Set.
 Depending on the level of personal health information (PHI) required, data sets are De-Identified, Limited, or Fully Identifiable.
 Every request containing any element of PHI is reviewed in detail by the Data Release and Review Committee to ensure they meet all state and federal privacy regulations prior to approval and production.

 Increasing access to transparent health care data for all Change Agents is foundational to the legislative vision of the CO APCD, CIVHC’s mission, and Colorado’s ability to make informed decisions that will have lasting benefit for Coloradans.
 Making public analyses and interactive tools available on civhc.org is one of the methods CIVHC employs to bring transparency to the health care marketplace.
-The Shop for Care tool is available to help patients identify where they can go to receive the best care at the lowest price for procedures and services.
+The Shop for Care tool, also available in Spanish, is available to help patients identify where they can go to receive the best care at the lowest price for procedures and services.

-Public releases of CO APCD data are used widely in Colorado and across the nation and, in some cases, are provided as in-kind donations to help Change Agents who do not have the resources for a full non-public release access information.
-Visit civhc.org to access all publicly available reports, and contact us at email@example.com to see if your project qualifies for an in-kind public release.
+Public releases of CO APCD data are used widely in Colorado and across the nation and, in some cases, are provided as in-kind donations to help Change Agents who do not have the resources for to access a full non-public release.
+Visit civhc.org to access all publicly available reports, and contact us at firstname.lastname@example.org to see if your project qualifies for an in-kind public release.